jisaacks/GitGutter/README.md

 The command reverts the text under the first cursor to the state in git.
 The default key binding for this command is:

- OS X                          | Windows / Linux             | Description
+ Mac OS                        | Windows / Linux             | Description
 -------------------------------|-----------------------------|-------------
  <kbd>Cmd+Shift+Option+z</kbd> | <kbd>Ctrl+Shift+Alt+z</kbd> | Revert Change to Commit